 Frequently Asked Questions About Ranch Creek Recovery

-What is your admissions process like?
+What is the admissions process like?

-We provide sub-acute detox and our medical doctor will prescribe detox medications if needed.
-If our doctor determines you need an acute detox because your health is at risk or for any other reason, you will be transferred to a local acute detox center and be brought back to our facility once you have medical clearance.
+Yes, we provide SubAcute Detox and you will be prescribed detox medications if needed.
+If our Doctor determines you need an Acute detox because your health is at risk or for any other reason, you will be transferred to a local Acute Detox Center and be brought back to our facility once you have medical clearance.
 Detox usually lasts 3-10 days and prescribed medications are to make you safe and comfortable during the detox phase.
 We monitor vitals daily for all clients and regularly check on you during the detox phase.

 Does insurance cover treatment at Ranch Creek Recovery?

-You accept most insurance providers at Ranch Creek Recovery.
-Prior to your intake process, we run a verification of benefits and let you know what your deductible and maximum out of pocket costs are for the plan year.
+Most insurance covers substance abuse treatment.
+Prior to your intake, we run a verification of benefits and let you know what your deductible and maximum out of pocket costs are for the plan year.
 All policies are different and there is no guarantee of benefits.
 We handle the clinical reviews with your insurance case manager and obtain authorization for treatment based on your clinical assessment.

-What kinds of therapies do you offer?
+What types of holistic treatment therapies do you offer?

 We offer daily individual sessions Monday through Friday with a counselor or therapist to allow you to work on your personal needs for continued recovery and sobriety.

-Do you treat mental health disorders?
+Do you treat mental health disorders like depression and anxiety?